Our history

 On My Own of Michigan is a nonprofit founded in 1997 by parents of young adults with developmental disabilities.
 These families were looking for, but could not find, independent living options for their children.

-After much consideration and planning, they worked together to create the option they had searched so long for: a supportive, inclusive community that allowed their children to live the lives of their dreams.
+After much consideration and planning, they worked together to create the option they had searched so long for: a supportive, inclusive community that allowed their children to live their best lives.

 Our vision